Texas Recreational Road 255: Jasper County

 After crossing the Neches River, RE 255 enters Jasper County and proceeds easterly.
 After a short distance, it crosses over a small relief creek for the Neches River and continues through heavily forested rural areas before turning slightly southeast.
 The route proceeds over a small creek before slowly bending northeastward.
 The roadway turns northerly and passes the small community of Beans.
-While traveling through Beans, the road passes several small farms and houses.
 It also intersects several county roads, including the former RE 255 Spur, which is now CR 32.
 The highway then enters Angelina National Forest.

-Recreational Road 255 continues slightly northeasterly, passing through mainly farmland before reaching its junction with SH 63.
-RE 255 continues northward, entering the community of Ebenezer and intersecting a few local roads in the community.
+RE 255 continues slightly northeasterly, passing through mainly farmland before reaching its junction with SH 63.
+RE 255 continues northward, entering the community of Ebenezer.
 The roadway proceeds east and passes the McGee Cemetery.
 RE 255 proceeds to the Angelina River at the Sam Rayburn Dam.
 The road bends northeastward, passing through the small Overlook Park and continuing northeast along the dam.
 It turns southeast and continues along the dam.
 The dam ends after approximately 1.5 mi and the highway exits Angelina National Forest and enters Twin Dikes Park.
 The roadway continues, taking a large bend southeast and intersecting several local roads that lead to the reservoir.
-The highway proceeds southeasterly, passing several small homes and businesses that make up a portion of the community of Sam Rayburn.
+The highway proceeds southeasterly, passing the community of Sam Rayburn.
 RE 255 proceeds northeast for a short distance before shifting eastward through Rayburn Country and intersecting FM 1007.
 Turning southeast, the route passes the southern edge of the Rayburn Country golf resort before exiting the community of Sam Rayburn and reentering rural areas.
-RE 255 shifts southeast and proceeds to an intersection with U.S. Route 96, a divided highway.
+RE 255 shifts southeast and proceeds to an intersection with US 96.
 The route bends northeasterly, intersecting CR 232 before proceeding out of Jasper County.